KomodoTech/hairSalon/README.md

   +  8).
 Open up the browser of your choice and go to the following url: http://localhost:8000/

   +  9).
+To run tests from the root project directory execute the following command in the terminal: vendor/phpunit/phpunit/phpunit tests

+  +  10).
 If you wish to look at the source code, feel free to browse through the files in the hairSalon directory

 ## Specs

 * 1).
 View Stylists/Clients
   + IN:
   + OUT:

 * 2).
 Add Stylist
   + IN:
   + OUT:

 * 3).
 Add Client To Stylist
   + IN:
   + OUT:

 * 4).
 View Client/Stylist Details
   + IN:
   + OUT:

 * 5).
 Edit Client/Stylist Name
   + IN:
   + OUT:

 * 6).
 Edit Client Stylist
   + IN:
   + OUT:

 * 7).
 Delete All Clients and Stylists
   + IN: